slowernews/slowernews/rationales/index.md

 2023-09-14

-I don't agree with the conclusion (Some anedacta: Polish liberals/Center right - not even conservatives - are promissing subsidized *in vitro* in upcoming elections) but this discussion is relevant.
+I don't agree with the conclusion (Some anedacta: AFAIK, Polish liberals/Center right - not even conservatives - are promissing subsidized *in vitro* in upcoming elections).
+However this discussion is relevant.

 ### The workers at the frontlines of the AI revolution